 You can download the Excel workbook that we’ve used to prepare this article.

 I hope the examples described above will now help you to apply them in your Excel spreadsheets while using the VLOOKUP function with multiple criteria.
 If you have any questions or feedback, please let me know in the comment section.
 Or you can check out our other articles related to Excel functions on this website.

-- VLOOKUP to Return Multiple Columns in Excel
+- How to VLOOKUP and Return Multiple Values Vertically in Excel

-- VLOOKUP Max of Multiple Values (With Alternative)
+- Find Max of Multiple Values by Using VLOOKUP Function in Excel